 Final thoughts…

-If you’re looking for more interesting and engaging ways to spend your free time, you might like to check out the art and culture or learning sections of our website.
+If you’re looking for more interesting and engaging ways to spend your free time, you might like to check out the hobbies and activities or learning sections of our website.
 Or, if you’re interested in solving puzzles and meeting new people, why not try the coffee and crossword club over on Rest Less Events?

 Have you played and enjoyed any of the entries on our list?
 Or do you have your own recommendation that we haven’t included?
 We’d love to hear from you in the comments below.